asamonek/asamonek.github.io/_posts/2020-03-24-lockdown-academics.md

 ### № 1.
 Freshen up your writing regimen

 Especially for junior researchers like myself, writing and research are a centerpiece of everyday work.
-Why not use the extra time off some of the pressure related to our main tasks and make them more engaging?
+Why not use the extra time off to ease the pressure of our most time-consuming tasks and make them more engaging?
 Here are some strategies to try out.

 1. <b>Organize a round of academic NaNoWriMo</b> in April with friends and co-workers.
 Nicole Roccas (<a href="https://medium.com/@nicole.marie.roccas/10-alternatives-to-nanowrimo-for-nonfiction-and-academic-writers-f4f5c6932283">in her 2017 post on Medium</a>) listed some ideas for academic NaNoWriMo projects to start with, including the following goals:
 	- Write a full draft of a paper of a book chapter.